fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 ## LAB 3 - VPC Peering: Create/Configure VPC Peering between two Virtual Private Cloud (VPC) networks

 * All Terraform will be deployed in **Project 1**.
 For the peering part of this Lab, we will need to create peering between the projects.
+You will need to make note of both **Project IDs** as they will be used to create the peering.

 ## Google Cloud VPC Network Peering connects two Virtual Private Cloud (VPC) networks so that resources in each network can communicate with each other